 Publicly reporting disaggregated data on social and structural risk factors—including working conditions, sick leave, access to healthcare, access to personal means of transportation, air pollution, food insecurity, multigenerational households, and housing insecurity—is important for responding to COVID-19.
 Local organizing between Filipinx community leaders, health researchers, clinicians, public health practitioners, sociologists, and policymakers can help bring together epidemiological data, socio-historical context, and real-life stories to make more equitable decisions during the pandemic.

 Due to the long history of Filipinx people caring for Americans, which is rooted in U.S. colonialism, it is time that we show Filipinx people that they count, both literally and figuratively.
 Aggregated data hides the stories of Filipinx Americans' struggle and survival amid the COVID-19 pandemic.
-Although there are efforts within the Filipinx community to bolster vaccine efforts and mutual aid, concrete disaggregated data is necessary for large-scale social and structural change to improve the health and safety of groups disproportionately impacted by this pandemic.
+Although there are efforts within the Filipinx community to address vaccine hesitancy and provide mutual aid, concrete disaggregated data is necessary for large-scale social and structural change to improve the health and safety of groups disproportionately impacted by this pandemic.